 To help you get started, we’ve compiled the most recent MCAT scores and average undergraduate GPAs of students admitted to the top 100 medical schools in the United States.

 Each responsive dot in the graph below represents one of the top 100 med schools in the United States.
 Hover over a dot to learn more about that program’s average MCAT scores and acceptance rates (and check the charts below for the average GPA of admitted students!).
+You can also drag and release your mouse over an area to zoom in, then right-click to reset the view!

 About this graph: Each school is plotted by 50th percentile MCAT scores for accepted students (the y-axis) and acceptance rate (x-axis).
 The colors of the dots help you visualize where the schools are at in the U.S. News Top Med Schools rankings.
 For example, you can see that Wash U, a top 10 school with a very high 50th percentile MCAT score, actually has a higher acceptance rate than many other med schools.